 We’ll start with one that isn’t technically a tax – although it is money that has to be paid to the government, so it is effectively a tax, it just isn’t officially described as such.
 If you are operating as a sole trader then you will pay two different sorts of National Insurance (NI) and the process can seem a little complex.

-First, you pay a weekly flat rate of NI at £2.95 called Class 2 NI (unless your business’ profits are under £6,205, which is known as the Small Profits Threshold).
+First, you pay a weekly flat rate of NI, currently at £3.05 (Tax Year 2021 / 2022) called Class 2 NI (unless your business’ profits are under £6,515, which is known as the Small Profits Threshold).
 If your profit is under the Small Profits Threshold then you can still opt to pay Class 2 NI on a voluntary basis, as this will protect your entitlement to a state pension as well as providing other benefits.
-Once your business profits go over £8,424.
-Known as Class 4 NI, it is worked out as a percentage of your profits.
+You will need to contact HMRC to arrange to make the voluntary contributions.

 This is an example where sole traders and limited companies have completely different rules governing them.
 A limited company must pay corporation tax on profits.
 Unlike in the case of individuals, there is no personal allowance for limited companies.
-This means as soon as your business makes a profit, you are required to pay corporation tax.
+This means that as soon as your business makes a profit, you are required to pay corporation tax.